-Darker than night, it’s sleek metal pole appears in my grip.
-Reminiscent of a Bō and light as a feather, the length stretches out, nearly as tall, if not taller, than me.
+Darker than night, its sleek metal pole appears in my grip.
+Reminiscent of a Bō and light as a feather, the length stretches out nearly as tall, if not, taller than me.
 And out by my side, its own energy surges with mine.
 We’re becoming one mind.

 My blade cuts down the first wolf without a fight.
 Dust explodes into the air.
 I cut three more demons down in my quick footing.
 The ones after are harder to kill.
 They stand in my path to the laboratory, sharp fangs exposed through their growls.

 A booming sound erupts from the sky.
-Hot flames pierces from the heavens.
+Hot flames pierce from the heavens.
 I only have seconds before it strikes.
 If I could teleport, this would be simple to dodge, but unlike everyone else, I wasn’t built that way.